Chipping Campden: Cotswold Games

 Since the early seventeenth century, the town has been home to a championship of rural games, which later turned into Robert Dover's Cotswold Olimpick Games.
 The games were discontinued in 1852, but were revived in 1963 and still continue.

 The Olimpicks are held every summer on the Friday evening following the late Spring bank holiday (usually late May or early June), on Dover's Hill, near Chipping Campden.
-Peculiar to the games is the sport of shin-kicking, where hay stuffed down the trousers to ease one's brave passage to later rounds.
+Peculiar to the games is the sport of shin-kicking, where hay can be stuffed down the trousers to ease one's brave passage to later rounds.

 To mark the end of the games, there is a huge bonfire and firework display.
 This is followed by a torch-lit procession back into the town and dancing to a local band in the square.
 The Scuttlebrook Wake takes place the following day.
-The locals don fancy dress costumes and follow the Scuttlebrook Queen, with her four attendants and Page Boy, in a procession to the centre of town pulled on a decorated dray by the town's own Morris Men.
+The locals don fancy dress costumes and follow the Scuttlebrook Queen, with her four attendants and Page Boy, in a procession to the centre of town pulled on a decorated dray by the town's own Morris dancers.
 This is then followed by the presentation of prizes and displays of Maypole and Country dancing by the two primary schools and Morris dancing.
-Another procession from there past the fairground in Leysbourne and the Alms Houses brings that stage of the celebration to a close whilst the fair continues until midnight and, like a ghost, is gone by the morning.
+Another procession from there past the fairground in Leysbourne and the Alms Houses brings that stage of the celebration to a close whilst the fair continues into the night and, like a ghost, is gone by the morning.

 The 2019 Games agenda included events such as a children's half-mile Junior Circuit, a Championship of the Hill race for adults and a Tug O’War competition.
 The organisers also planned fireworks, a torchlit procession, marching bands and cannons firing.